Questions or concerns about Fall Fest may be directed to Student Activities at 781-736-5065 or email@example.com

-The Chabad House at Brandeis and Chabad Student Club are delighted to invite you to its second annual Ufaratzta 5K Run.
+The Chabad House at Waltham and Chabad Student Club are delighted to invite you to its second annual Ufaratzta 5K Run.

 Ufaratzta (Hebrew) means to break out of your limitations and inhibitions.
 Through Chabad at Brandeis, students from different religious and cultural backgrounds are given the opportunity to come together, become involved in a welcoming community and grow as individuals.
 Here students are always encouraged to take on leadership roles, learn from others and explore.
 Whether you've done a 5k before or this is your first, everyone is encouraged to partake in this experience!
 Students, relatives, and friends are all invited to join us in walking or running the Chabad 5k and supporting a great cause.
 This fun filled event will be followed by a brunch on the Great Lawn for all participants!